nhsconnect/FHIR-Maternity-Record/pages/overview/overview_release_notes.md

 - Social Context (Household)
 - Social Context (Person)

 An [additional content section](explore_additional_content.html) has been added for reference to FHIR profiles that have been developed to support these areas in child health, should this content prove useful locally.
-This is with the exception of **Additional Demographics** and **Related Persons**, which fall into a demographics scope and not Digital Child Health (TEST).
+This is with the exception of **Additional Demographics** and **Related Persons**, which fall into a demographics scope and not Maternity-Record.

-**[Digital Child Health (TEST) Events Model](explore_Maternity-Record_events_model.html)** - a new page sharing Digital Child Health (TEST) Events Model mapping to Healthy Child Programme interventions
+**[Maternity-Record Events Model](explore_Maternity-Record_events_model.html)** - a new page sharing Maternity-Record Events Model mapping to Healthy Child Programme interventions

 **Admission Details** - Patient Location clarified to use CareConnect-Maternity-Record-Location-1.type.text